jkhurdan/aikido/Getting_Started.md

 ## Other things you should know
 * Never sit in front of the Kamiza (especially in front of O'sensei).
 It is seen as rude.
 * You can sit cross legged, but never have the bottoms of your feet pointing towards O'Sensei (it is seen as rude)
-* You should always let senpai go first when training, or do anything in the dojo.
+* You should always let senpai go first when training, or doing anything in the dojo.
 There is one exception, where if you are called up to demonstrate then you would start the technique first (however even in those cases, you should often senpai to go first - at which they'll say you should.
 The culture is overly polite.
+* Typically the junior most student will attack first, and the senior student will do the technique 4 times, and then you'll swtich.

+### Bowing out/off the mat
+When class is done you'll line up again.
+Sensei will repeat the same process of bowing to the Kamiza, and then to the class.
+This time you'll say:

+"Domo arigato gozaimasu" (どうもありがとうございます) is a formal and very polite Japanese phrase meaning "Thank you very much,".
+It is pronounced doh-moh ah-ree-gah-toh goh-zah-ee-mahs.
+[Present vs Past tense pronounciation](https://www.youtube.com/watch?v=DXB8gF5i2NI)

+The same bowing rules apply.
+After you bow out, you'll then bow to your training partners.
+Afterwhich you'll face the kamiza and bow as you walk off the mat.
+At this point, you should help with cleaning.

 ## Advanced knowledge
 ### Parts of the dojo